Primary Rudolf Steiner Education:

 Certificate of Professional Development

 - Each evening will be live streamed and recorded.
-We hope this will be an enlivened experience for you.
-We require your attendance at 80% of sessions in order to gain the acknowledgement of PD hours completed AND
+We require your attendance of 80% of sessions in order to gain the acknowledgement of PD hours completed AND

 Materials you will need

-Teaching through the arts, and teaching artistically is a key aspect of Steiner education.
+Teaching through the arts is a key aspect of Steiner education.
 Developing artistic skills and nourishing your own inner life is an important part of teacher development.
-All our courses weave classes in clay modelling, painting, drawing, hand craft as well as artistic movement, singing and drama throughout the week.

 You will need to have access to or purchase some art materials.
-The absolutely essential items are:
+Essential items are:

 - Flat 18 mm brush for painting